factn/safetraceapi/SafeTrace Demo/README.md

 # SafeTrace Demo Phone App

-Proejct written as part of: <a href = "https://safetraceapi.org">https://safetraceapi.org</a>.
+Project written as part of: <a href = "https://safetraceapi.org">https://safetraceapi.org</a>.
 Code in this folder written by <a href="https://jackhester.com">Jack Hester</a>

 ## Overview